Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Discussion

 \section{Discussion}

-Using a large, nationally representative survey of UK adults, we examined gender differences in exposure to harmful content online, along with the impact of online experiences.
-We examined the extent to which people had been exposed to fifteen different types of online harms, fears surrounding such exposure, the psychological impact of online experiences, the use of safety tools online, and comfort with several forms of online participation.
+Using a nationally representative survey of UK adults, we examined the role of gender in shaping exposure to harmful online content, fears surrounding such exposure, the psychological impacts of online experiences, engagement with safety tools, and comfort with online participation.